tdkcumberland/Electrochemical-Sensor--DataAcquisition-DataAnalysis-Python-Tools/README.md

 # Electrochemical Sensor Response Data Analysis
 During my master's degree research, I worked on developing electrochemical gas sensors for law enforcement and healthcare industry.

-The data I recieved from the DMM were in text format and I had a lot of it.
-So I created this script to allow my team and myself to batch process the data.
+The electrical signal I recieved from the DMM were in text format and I had a boat load of it (35,000 CSV lines per data point).
+So I created this script to allow my team and myself to process the dataset in batch.

 I also made a another scripts to control my pumps for my experiments.
+This script was a modification of NumatoLab 2-relay module code.

-Scripts were created with Python 3.6 and can be used as they are after installing the depencies.
+Scripts were created with Python 3.6 and can be used as they are after installing the required libraries.